 - 1½ teaspoon Maldon salt or more, to taste (or any sea salt or coarse salt)

 - 1/4 teaspoon freshly ground black pepper, or more to taste

-Put the potatoes and one teaspoon of salt in a saucepan and cover with cold water by by an inch.
-Bring to a boil and cook potatoes for 15 minutes or until tender when poked with a knife or fork.
-Drain in a colander and cool for 15 minutes or so.
+- Place the potatoes and one teaspoon of salt in a pot and cover with cold water by by an inch.
+Bring to a boil and cook potatoes for 15 minutes or until tender when poked with a fork.
+Drain potatoes in a colander.
+Transfer them to a large mixing bowl and let them cool for 15 minutes or so.

-Blanch sliced carrots in salted boiling water for 2 minutes to soften them a bit.
-Drain in a colander and run under cold water over them to stop the cooking process.
-Drain for a few minutes to let them dry.
+- Blanch sliced carrots in salted boiling water for 2 minutes to soften them a bit.
+Drain carrots in a colander and run under cold water over them to stop the cooking process.
+Let them sit in the colander for a few minutes, until dry.

-Whisk all the dressing ingredients: Mayo, vinegar, mustards, salt, sugar, pepper.
-Set aside.
+- Whisk all the dressing ingredients: Mayo, vinegar, mustard, salt, sugar, and pepper.

-In a bowl gently mash the potatoes with a fork, leaving some small chunks for texture.
+- Mash the potatoes with a fork, leaving some small chunks for texture.
 Add carrots, cucumbers, scallions and half the dressing to the bowl.
 Toss gently to combine.
-Add more dressing until you get the desired consistency.
-You may not want to use all the dressing.
+Add more dressing, tossing, until you get the desired consistency.
+You may not need all the dressing.
 Correct the seasoning with salt and pepper, to taste.
 Chill until ready to serve.
 The salad can be made up to a day ahead and stored in the fridge.